darinz/ML/02_generative_learning/01_gda.md

 In contrast, by making significantly weaker assumptions, logistic regression is also more **robust** and less sensitive to deviations from modeling assumptions.
 There are many different sets of assumptions that would lead to $p(y|x)$ taking the form of a logistic function.
 For example, if $x|y=0 \sim \mathrm{Poisson}(\lambda_0)$, and $x|y=1 \sim \mathrm{Poisson}(\lambda_1)$, then $p(y|x)$ will be logistic.
 Logistic regression will also work well on Poisson data like this.
 But if we were to use GDA on such data—and fit Gaussian distributions to such non-Gaussian data—then the results will be less predictable, and GDA may (or may not) do well.

 To summarize: GDA makes stronger modeling assumptions, and is more data efficient (i.e., requires less training data to learn "well") when the modeling assumptions are correct or at least approximately correct.
 Logistic regression makes weaker assumptions, and is significantly more robust to deviations from modeling assumptions.
 Specifically, when the data is indeed non-Gaussian, then in the limit of large datasets, logistic regression will almost always do better than GDA.
 For this reason, in practice logistic regression is used more often than GDA.
 (Some related considerations about discriminative vs. generative models also apply for the Naive Bayes algorithm that we discuss next, but the Naive Bayes algorithm is still considered a very good, and is certainly also a very popular, classification algorithm.)

+**The practical takeaway:** GDA is theoretically optimal when its assumptions hold, but logistic regression is more robust in practice.
+This is a classic example of the trade-off between model complexity and robustness.

 **Logistic Regression Form (for comparison)**